mkrull/App-Unicheck/README.md

 # SYNOPSIS

-Uninets::Check is a mini framework to collect data.
+App::Unicheck is a mini framework to collect data.
 The main purpose was to provide a pluggable, easy to use systems data source with consistent interface that is independent from specific systems monitoring solutions but can still be used by them.

-On object construction all modules inside the Uninets::Check::Modules namespace are loaded and new() is called on them.
+On object construction all modules inside the App::Unicheck::Modules namespace are loaded and new() is called on them.

-    use Uninets::Check;
+    use App::Unicheck;

     # create object and load modules
-    my $unicheck = Uninets::Check->new;
+    my $unicheck = App::Unicheck->new;

 # ATTRIBUTES